Colombia Entry Requirements

 Includes

-Print the approval email; airlines will ask for it at check-in.
+Print the PDF approval.
+Airlines will ask for it at check-in.

 Visa Required

-Travelers from countries not covered above must secure a visitor visa in advance.
+Travelers from a small group of countries must secure a visa in advance at a consulate.

 Arrival Process